vicky-vn/filterIt/README.md

 # filterIt
-It's a web application that preserves patients' data privacy from commercial LLMs
+It's a web application that helps user preserve their data privacy from commercial LLMs